 - What can I feed my bearded dragon?

 In addition, baby food is not part of the natural diet of a bearded dragon.
-Your bearded dragon should get a well balanced and varied diet of live insects and vegetables or greens with fresh fruits or mealworms as an alternative treat instead
+Your bearded dragon should get a well-balanced and varied diet of live insects, vegetables, and greens.
+Fresh fruits for bearded dragons can substitute as an alternative treat instead of baby food from time to time.

 Can Bearded Dragons Eat Human Baby Food?